 ---|

-The Pro also features a Bluetooth headset interface for the Sena SC1.
-All of the wiring, speakers, and microphones are already installed within the helmet, but you may need to buy the controller separately.
-The helmet also receives a ventilation upgrade that guarantees a cooler interior while maintaining Schuberth’s signature quietness.
+One of its notable features is the integrated Bluetooth/intercom headset interface designed for the Sena SC2, a significant improvement from the previous SC1 version.
+All the necessary wiring, speakers, and microphones come pre-installed within the helmet, although you may need to purchase the controller separately.
+The C5 also receives an upgraded ventilation system, ensuring a cooler interior while preserving Schuberth’s renowned quietness.

 A wider viewport allows you to fully take in the scenery, while the clear visor with Pinlock lens keeps you shielded from bugs and the elements and prevents fogging when riding in colder conditions.
 Inside, a drop-down visor controlled by a slider installed on the left underside of the helmet provides convenience right where your proprietary communication modules would attach.